boralyl/boralyl.github.io/_posts/2020-06-14-building_a_home_assistant_custom_component_part_1.md

 ---
-title: "Bulding a Home Assistant Custom Component Part 1: Project Structure and Basics"
+title: "Building a Home Assistant Custom Component Part 1: Project Structure and Basics"
 excerpt: >
   Part 1 of building a custom component in Home Assistant.
 To get started we'll go over the idea of the component we will be building, the project structure